baoshan/fairy/README.md

 tasks of a same group be routed to the same consumer, **Fairy** route a task to any worker when there's no **processing** tasks of the **same group**.

-When the number of workers is small compared to the number of groups, this makes sense.
+When the number of workers is much smaller compared to the number of groups, **Fairy**'s approach makes sense.

 **[Resque]** cannot guarantee the processing order of the tasks although the task queue is FIFO.
 The more workers you have, the more possible you'll encountering